Create reusable email templates, using our simple template language to define editable content sections.

-Outputs a multi-line text field that authors can modify in our WYSIWYG editor.
+Outputs a multi-line text field that authors can modify in our custom template content editor.
 Each paragraph is automatically wrapped in a <p> tag, so you'll want to accommodate for that in your CSS.

 Defines a content block that can be repeated an infinite number of times in the template.
 Must include either a